jwowillo/greenerthumb/fan/README.md

 ## Testing

-All test-cases from the 'data' directory can be run with:

 ```
 cd build && ./test
 ```

+Test-cases are stored in the 'data' directory.